DILCISBoard/E-ARK-DIP/README.md

 ### Draft versions

-The most up-to-date version of the DIP specification is being managed in markdown format in this GitHub repository.
+The most up-to-date version of the DIP specification is being managed in markdown format in this GitHub repository and can be found [here](./specification/index.md).

 This is a draft version of the specification that is being collaboratively edited by multiple experts.